Fork me on GitHub

 + cloud: ec2

-In order to gain access to a remote desktop, a Teleport user needs to have the appropriate permissions for that desktop.
+To access a remote desktop, a Teleport user must have a role with the appropriate permissions for that desktop.

 kind: role